Filter by Category

 Class meets on Tuesdays and Thursdays - 4-7pm Virtually

-Pharmacy Technician (Yearlong) - Creekside HS
+Pharmacy Technician (Semester ) - Creekside HS

 Prepare for employment in various pharmacy settings.
 Class instruction includes; medical terminology, anatomy and physiology, pharmacy law, metric and apothecary systems, drug requirements, and dispensing prescriptions.